Alialaa122/E-Commerce-Database-Project/README.md

 ## 🐍 Data Generation

-This project includes a Python script (data_generation_script.ipnyb) that automatically generates random data for testing.
+This project includes a Python script (data_generation_script.ipynb) that automatically generates random data for testing.
 It helps you quickly populate the database with customers, products, orders, and payments.

 ---